 I’m learning to love food again, and my life feels like it’s brightening.
 I feel like the future is mine to take.

-Hope that these milestones have helped inspire you to take charge of your own recovery and to keep fighting.
+Hope that these recovery milestones have helped inspire you to take charge of your own recovery and to keep fighting.
 The path might not always be straight, but there are milestones along the way to help you stay on the path.